rajatkb/Machine_Learning_scripts-/README.md

   Ya its knn nothing really interesting... why is it even here !!
 Ahh i know for people looking out for simple implementation example too   look into
 # 3. Logistic Regression
   An extermely simple Logistic Regression variant.
 Will uddate and make it proper classification worthy with added layers
+# 4. Keras MNIST
+  So i took the handwritting number dataset of MNIST and put it through a conv net made using Keras with tensorflow backend.
+Its just for code refference for anyone looking for any the architecture used is given below <br/>
+  (CONV2d,RELU) => (CONV2d ,RELU) => MaxPooling => dropout => fully connected => dropout => fullconnected_10